codeuniversity/student-council/statute/statute.md

 3. a request from 10 percent of all members of a study program.

-(2) The General Assembly of a Study Program elects a representative for the senate, who automatically joins the Student Council. \
+(2) The General Assembly of a Study Programme elects a representative for the senate, who automatically joins the Student Council.

-(3) The General Assembly of a Study Program elects a deputy for it’s representative, who is not a member of the Student Council.
+(3) The General Assembly of a Study Programme elects a representative for the Study Programme Council, who automatically joins the Student Council. \

 ## 17 - Quorum

 (1) The General Assemblies of the Study Programmes shall constitute a quorum if 10 percent of all members of the degree programme are present.

-(2) If a General Assembly of the Study Programmes is convened again after a lack of quorum to discuss the same subject, it shall in any case have a quorum if this is indicated in the invitation.
+(2) If a General Assembly of the Study Programmes is convened again after a lack of quorum to discuss the same subject, it shall in any case be quorate if this is indicated in the invitation.

 (3) “Present” only includes physical presence and not being present online, e.g. to take part in online votes.